pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     The set of keys in :obj:`featdict` must exactly match with the set of keys in :obj:`col_names_dict`.
     :class:`~torch_frame.TensorFrame` is validated at initialization time.

-Converting a :class:`torch_frame.dataset.Dataset` into a :class:`~torch_frame.TensorFrame` instance refers to a materialization stage from raw data into compact :obj:`Tensor` representations.
+Creating a :class:`torch_frame.TensorFrame` from :class:`torch_frame.data.Dataset` is referred to as materialization.
-We show a simple example.
+Materialization converts raw data in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`:

 .. code-block:: python